Until recently, the advice given to cancer patients during their treatment was to get plenty of rest.

 Now, Genesis Cancer Clinic in Joondalup, Western Australia, has an exercise clinic set up next to their treatment suites.
 So patients can receive supervised prescribed exercise programs on the same day they receive their chemotherapy or radiation treatment.

-This treatment revolution is largely a result of the work of ECU’s Exercise Medicine Research Institute, led by Co-Directors Professor Rob Newton and Professor Daniel Galvão.
+This treatment revolution is largely a result of the work of ECU’s Exercise Medicine Research Institute, within the School of Medical & Health Sciences, led by Professor Daniel Galvão.

 A step into the unknown